SAN DIEGO TAX COLLECTIONS ATTORNEYS

 WE WILL WORK TO KEEP YOUR BUSINESS IN BUSINESS

-At Milikowsky Tax Law, we aggressively fight to defend our clients' legal rights against collection efforts from the IRS and state tax agencies, helping them maintain control of personal and business assets.
+At Milikowsky Tax Law, we aggressively fight to defend our clients’ legal rights against tax collections efforts from the IRS and state tax agencies, helping them maintain control of personal and business assets.
 If you have a severely high tax balance, our San Diego tax lawyers are here to help you understand your options, ward off penalties, and regain financial stability.
 Our goal is to exceed your expectations in the value we provide.

-HOW THE TAX COLLECTION PROCESS WORKS
+HOW THE TAX COLLECTION PROCESS WORKS AGAINST BUSINESSES

 When your business owes significant taxes, the IRS may refer your case to a local revenue officer, who will contact your office to review financial records.
 If the officer concludes that your company is able to pay its tax liability, the revenue officer can employ tax collections methods.
 These could include levying the company’s bank accounts, seizing company assets, and filing liens to protect the government’s interest.